Dnyaneshpise/skywatch_alerts/README.md

 # ✈️ SkyWatch Alerts

-**SkyWatch Alerts** revolutionizes airspace awareness by offering real-time flight tracking and intelligent proximity alerts.
-Whether you're an aviation enthusiast, professional, or just curious about local air traffic, our platform keeps you informed with accurate and timely information.
+**SkyWatch Alerts** is a real-time flight tracking and proximity alert system that keeps you informed about aircraft activity in your area.
+Perfect for aviation enthusiasts, drone pilots, researchers, or anyone curious about local air traffic.

 ## 🚀 Features